AdBoc/BookBacklogManager/README.md

 0.2.3 - Book Array now comes from redux
 0.2.4 - added current reads to CurrentReads component 0.2.5 - stated adding node backend
+0.2.6 - added create user and book route in API

 TO DO:
 Validation